Nurse in Uttar Pradesh - Photo credit Prashanth Vishwanathan

 How is WASH FIT 2.0 linked to Water Safety and Sanitation Safety Planning?

-WASH FIT 2.0 utilizes the same incremental, step-wise approach and draws upon the same guidelines used in Water Safety Plans (WSPs) and Sanitation Safety Planning (SSPs).
-WASH FIT 2.0 also includes the new Sanitation Inspection Forms for different types of water supplies and sanitation facilities in order to improve safe management of water and sanitation supplies throughout the system.
-As WASH FIT 2.0 covers many areas of WASH and waste it does not go into as much detail on just water or just sanitation as WSPs and SSPs, respectively.
-Thus, where existing WSPs and SSP efforts are ongoing in the same communities and areas of WASH FIT 2.0 it may be beneficial to link up and engage with these efforts.
+WASH FIT 2.0 utilizes the same incremental, step-wise approach and draws upon the guidelines used in Water Safety Plans (WSPs) and Sanitation Safety Planning (SSPs).
+WASH FIT 2.0 covers many areas of WASH and waste and therefore does not go into as much detail on water or sanitation as WSPs and SSPs.
+However, WASH FIT 2.0 includes new Sanitation Inspection Forms for different types of water supplies allowing more detailed monitoring.
+Where existing WSPs and SSPs are ongoing in the same communities as WASH FIT, it may be beneficial to link these efforts and share expertise.

-My role involves advocating for action on WASH in health care – how can I convince senior people to be interested in WASH FIT 2.0?
+My role involves advocating for action on WASH in health care – how can I convince senior people to use WASH FIT 2.0?

-Providing examples from WASH FIT 2.0 on how other diverse countries such as Ghana, Indonesia, Mali and the Philippines have used the tool and approach to meet national health objectives around universal health coverage or quality of care for mothers and children can help convince leaders the value of investing in WASH in health care facilities and use of WASH FIT.
-In addition, WASH FIT 2.0 now includes more information on budgets and resources, which based on a new global costing analysis[1] indicates the resource needs for WASH services in health care facilities are modest and “doable” with current government and donor spending on WASH and health.
+Providing examples from WASH FIT 2.0 on how diverse countries such as Ghana, Indonesia, Mali and the Philippines have used the tool to meet national health objectives around universal health coverage or quality of care for mothers and children can help convince leaders of the value of investing in WASH in health care facilities and use of WASH FIT.
+In addition, WASH FIT 2.0 now includes more information on budgeting and resources, based on a global costing analysis which indicates that the resource needs for WASH services in health care facilities are modest and “doable” with current government and donor spending on WASH and health.

 I don’t work directly on WASH in health – should I be interested in this new package?